 My latest all-natural beauty craze is the use of aloe vera on hair.
 I am familiar with the use of aloe vera for acne, oral health, treating burns, and other health-related uses, which is why this time, I decide to explore whether it has benefits on hair.

 My particular interest in this subject drove me to focus on the use of aloe vera on low porosity hair.
-So, the question that I needed to answer was,
+So, the question that I needed to answer was whether I could use it on low porosity hair.

-Aloe vera strengthens, softens, moisturizes, conditions, thickens, and grows low porosity hair.
-Still, excessive use of aloe vera can have a drying effect on low porosity hair due to high protein content and a ph of 6 which is slightly acidic.
+Yes, Aloe vera strengthens, softens, moisturizes, conditions, thickens, and grows low porosity hair.
+Excessive use of aloe vera can have a drying effect on low porosity hair due to high protein content and a slightly acidic pH.

 A while back, I did research explaining what low porosity hair is and how to find out your hair’s porosity; here is a link to the article.
 Simply put, low porosity hair tends to repel moisture and can appear dry and brittle.
 It is also protein sensitive and takes time to soak wet when washed, and takes longer to dry.